Karate and Self Defence

 Techniques

 This technique can be practiced using different stances and whilst stepping in different directions.
-In the most basic format it can be practiced whilst standing still, as shown here.
 The chief principle embodied in the downward sweep is one of pulling and pushing: one hand pulls up and back towards the hip while the other hand pushes down and forwards.

 Bridging

-The downward sweep is used simply to sweep the attacker away to one side.
+The downward sweep is used simply to sweep a low attack away to one side.
 First one arm moves across to intercept the incoming limb.
 Next the other arm comes down and sweeps the limb away.

 Striking

-One arm pulls on the attacker’s wrist whilst the other strikes a vital point (or kyusho)on the arm, in order to unbalance the attacker.
+One arm pulls on the attacker’s wrist whilst the other strikes down through a vital point (or kyusho) on the arm, in order to unbalance the attacker.

 Joint-locking

-The downward sweep is used to apply an arm-bar (which puts pressure on the elbow joint – the assailant must either bend down or have their elbow dislocated).
-One hand pulls the assailant’s wrist to the hip, the other arm pushes down on the assailant’s upper arm (the triceps tendon just above the elbow).
+The downward sweep is used to apply an arm-bar (which puts pressure on the elbow joint.
+The assailant must either bend down or have their elbow dislocated).
+One hand pulls the assailant’s hand to the hip (in this instance also locking the thumb), the other arm pushes down on the assailant’s upper arm (the triceps tendon just above the elbow).
+Here the front leg is also used to apply pressure in oder to control the assailant's arm.

 Throwing

-Having been grabbed and pulled the defender goes with the pull, stepping behind the attacker’s leg.
-One hand grabs the clothing, leg or groin and pulls up while the other presses across and down on the assailant’s torso in order to knock them down.
+The defender has managed to capture the attacker's wrist and step behind the attacker’s leg.
+One hand pulls while the other presses across and down on the assailant’s torso in order to knock them down.

 Choking